Slideshow image

 2 Comments

-Melody O'Neill over 4 years ago
+Melody O'Neill about 5 years ago

 Thank you so much for coming to our home (Nashwaak Villa) to praise our Lord Jesus and ask his blessing on all the animals.
 This was a beautiful service and I am so grateful to Cannon Bonnie for arranging this very special service.
 And thank you, Gisele, for taking pictures and writing about our special day.
 Thank you and God bless.